ru-the-dev/Rutils/Rutils/README.md

 # Rutils
-A collection for utilities, functions and structures for use in C# .Net 8.0.
+A collection of utilities, functions and structures for use in C# .Net 8.0.